Our Guide To Growing Fabulous Scindapsus

 It's known for its heart-shaped matte leaves with shimmering grey dots and fast-growing trailing vines.
-There are many varieties of Scindapsus pictus and the Satin Pothos has heart-shaped leaves and root climbing vines, like Epipremnum Aureum.

 The Scindapsus Pictus vine can reach a length of about 10 feet.
 Indoor foliage plants can be grown in a variety of ways.
 This plant is often grown in a hanging planter, trained to climb a trellis or moss pole, or as a tabletop plant.